By Pavel Konečný, CEO & Co-Founder of Neuron soundware.

 - Safety: All processed data can be stored locally with tight control.

 - Speed: AI inference can process inputs in milliseconds, meaning minimal latency.

 - Efficiency: Embedded micro-computers are low power at affordable prices.

 - Offline: The AI algorithm is deployed in the field, where connectivity might be limited.

 Advantages of edge computing over 5G

 - Imagine you sitting in a self-driving car when the car has lost 5G connectivity.
 The car will not only go blind, but it will literally lose its brain/decisioning power.
-Why risk this when computing capabilities required for the high-bandwidth and low latency communication might be practically for the same cost as an extra neural processing unit.
+Why risk this when computing capabilities required for the high-bandwidth and low latency communication might be practical for the same cost as an extra neural processing unit.
 In addition, the overall energy demand would be higher than for AI inference using specific hardware

-- Mobile internet providers want to cash-out investment into development and deployment of 5G network.
+- Mobile internet providers want to cash-out investment into the development and deployment of the 5G network.
 Although unlimited data plans might be technically possible, they might not be commercially available any time soon.
 For example, our nBox with 12 acoustic sensors can produce up to 1 TB of audio data per month.
-With the current price per GB in LTE, transferring this amount of data to cloud would cost a fortune and
+With the current price per GB in LTE, transferring this amount of data to the cloud would cost a fortune and

 - Finally, the network coverage will be primarily built in cities, leaving large parts of the country without 5G.
-In contrast, edge computing devices can be deployed immediately at right places with a clear one-off cost, which usually does not dramatically increase costs of the IoT solution.
+In contrast, edge computing devices can be deployed immediately at the right places with a clear one-off cost, which usually does not dramatically increase the costs of the IoT solution.

 Edge computing combined with AI will allow to process enormous amounts of data locally.
 The additional cost of hardware accelerators is marginal.
 The computing performance for neural networks does boost-up about 10x every year.
 This trend doesn’t seem to slow down as the data can be processed in parallel, hence outperform traditional CPU design.